TIMELINE-The rise and fall of HK's Apple Daily and media magnate Jimmy Lai | Law-Order

 April 12 - "Defending freedom of speech is a dangerous job.
 It is our responsibility as journalists to seek justice," Lai writes from prison.
 April 16 - Hong Kong police chief Chris Tang warns an unspecified newspaper for dividing society.
 He says "fake news" could be linked to national security and police may launch investigations into those who breach national security laws.

-April 16 - On the same day, Lai is jailed for 14 months for taking part in unauthorized assemblies during protests in August 2019.
-May 11 - Apple Daily's chief editor Ryan Law and its CEO reassure staff over rumors Hong Kong authorities would shut the newspaper before July 1 - the centenary of the founding of the Chinese Communist Party.
+April 16 - On the same day, Lai is jailed for 14 months for taking part in unauthorised assemblies during protests in August 2019.
+May 11 - Apple Daily's chief editor Ryan Law and its CEO reassure staff over rumours Hong Kong authorities would shut the newspaper before July 1 and arrest staff.
+July 1 is the centenary of the founding of the Chinese Communist Party.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)